 The Red earth (RE) deposit that exists along the northwest coastal belt of Sri Lanka is a significant geological formation.
 Fine-grained sand coated with iron-aluminum oxides brings the characteristic reddish color and the presence of important heavy minerals such as magnetite, ilmenite, and rutile enhance its economic importance [4].
 A layer of red soil had been clearly observed in the mining of limestone in Aruwakkalu area.
 The RE contains 8-10 percent of ilmenite [3] with impurities such as Fe and Al in its surface.
 The results indicate two types of clustering of RE in the two regions; moderately sorted (σ = 0.8) RE in Puttalam region.
 Rounded quartz grains with bulbous edges and disc-shaped concavities resemble the features of dune sand in Puttalam RE.
 Significantly higher amounts of heavy minerals, clay minerals (kaolinite) and lighter rare earth elements (La, Ce, Pr, Nd, Sm) are found in Puttalam RE than in Mannar RE [4].

 Sulfate and Chloride processes are two main techniques that have been used in extracting TiO2 from ilmenite.
 Both of these conventional methods involve high temperatures that go up to 1000 ⁰C and usage of highly hazardous concentrated sulfuric and hydrochloric acids.
 Therefore, both the operational cost and environmental impact of these processes are remarkably high [5-6].
-The problem faced in the use of is its complex mineral structure which causes difficulties at the processing stage [7] and to remove surface impurities minerals such as Fe and Al.
+The problem faced in the use of ilmenite is its complex mineral structure which causes difficulties at the processing stage [7] and to remove surface impurities minerals such as Fe and Al.

 Therefore, in this study, the synthesis of TiO2 from ilmenite in Aruwakkalu using, the methods such as alkaline leaching and EDTA selective iron removal.